 Where should I park?

-Parking is available in the lot in front of Flower City and in the lot adjacent to Hair Extraordinaire.
-If there’s no available space, you may also park in the I-Square lot if there is room, or in the church or Chase Bank lot across the street after hours.
+Parking is available in the lot in front of Flower City and in the I-Square lot adjacent to Hair Extraordinaire.
+If there’s no available space there, you may also park in the bigger lot at I-Square if there is room, or in the church or Chase Bank lot across the street after hours.